-Second, another practical step in serving and equipping families and caregivers is launching a support group or small group for individuals and parents impacted by adoption and foster care within your church or faith community.
-Perhaps you can begin meeting weekly or monthly in prayer, study, and conversation.
+Second, another practical step in serving and equipping families and caregivers is launching a support group or small group for individuals and parents impacted by adoption and/or foster care.
+Perhaps begin meeting weekly or monthly in prayer, study, and conversation.
 A great resource to walk through together is "Created to Connect."
 This study guide sheds light and goes deeper into the biblical principles that serve as the foundation for the philosophy and intervention detailed in "The Connected Child" by Drs.
 Karyn Purvis and David Cross along with Wendy Lyons Sunshine.

 Another idea might include a "Podcast Club."
-Similar to a book club, groups can gather together to listen to the Empowered to Connect Podcast and dissect episodes and topics in community.
-Empowered to Connect (ETC) is an "attachment-rich, community-focused program that exists to support, educate, and resource caregivers."
-Among other helpful content and tools, its podcast series is available with multiple weeks worth of episodes.
+Similar to a book club, groups can gather together to listen to the Empowered to Connect Podcast or The TBRI Podcast and discuss episodes and topics in community.